Kerbas-ad-astra/XTLandertron/README.md

 ## Recommended addons

-* [**Home Grown Rockets**](http://forum.kerbalspaceprogram.com/index.php?/topic/55521-102hgr-1875m-partsv130-released/) (plus [HGR Community Fixes](http://forum.kerbalspaceprogram.com/index.php?/topic/131556-104-5-hgr-community-fixes-home-grown-fixes-for-home-grown-rockets-v12-2016-mar-01/)) have retro-rockets in their "SoyJuice" descent modules.
+* The "SoyJuice" descent modules from [**Home Grown Rockets**](https://forum.kerbalspaceprogram.com/index.php?/topic/131556-14-hgr-community-fixes-home-grown-fixes-for-home-grown-rockets-v160-02018-mar-23/) have retro-rockets.
 With Landertron, they will automatically fire to soften their landings, just like the real Soyuz pods.
 (Note that they are not capable of substituting for parachutes!)

 ## Download and install